top of page

 Therapy vs. Religious Guidance

 At one point, the therapist references helping clients live in alignment with how the Bible defines relationships.
-And to be clear: there is nothing inherently wrong with someone choosing to live according to their religious values.
-But that is not the same thing as therapy.
-Therapy is grounded in psychological science and evidence-based methods Religious guidance is grounded in spiritual or theological beliefs.
-Both can be meaningful.
-But they are not interchangeable.
+To be clear, there is nothing inherently wrong with someone choosing to live according to their religious values.
+But that is not the same as therapy.
+Therapy is grounded in psychological science and evidence-based methods.
+Religious guidance is rooted in spiritual or theological beliefs.
+Both can be meaningful, but they are not interchangeable.

 What Ethical Therapy Actually Looks Like